acharles7/awesome-python-videos/CONTRIBUTING.md

 This is a project that is for the community and its true essence is only possible when it is community driven.

 Please feel free to contribute to this project and be a part of this.
 Anything from raising issues to adding new features or even a typo in documentations, all are welcome.
-Please report issues here [https://github.com/acharles7/python-videos/issues/](https://github.com/acharles7/python-videos/issues/new).
+Please report issues [here](https://github.com/acharles7/python-videos/issues/new).
 It is also recommended to go through the Contributions Best Practices below to help organize contributions :smiley:

 ## Contributions Best Practices

 ### Commits

-* Write clear meaningful git commit messages (Do read [http://chris.beams.io/posts/git-commit/](http://chris.beams.io/posts/git-commit/))
+* Write clear meaningful git commit messages (Do read about [good commit messages](http://chris.beams.io/posts/git-commit/))

 * Make sure your PR's description contains GitHub's special numeric reference (If any) to the related issue.

 * While adding questions, please make sure that you add only a single new question per PR as it becomes easy to review and maintain many PRs.

 * When you make minor changes to a PR of yours, make sure you squash your commits afterwards so that you don't have an absurd number of commits for a single PR.
-(Learn how to squash commits at [https://davidwalsh.name/squash-commits-git](https://davidwalsh.name/squash-commits-git))
+(Learn how to [squash commits](https://davidwalsh.name/squash-commits-git))

 ### Issues